martyn82/handbook/docs/_pages/tactics/maintainability/localise-modifications/generalise-the-module.md

 grandparent: tactics-maintainability
 parent: tactics-maintainability-localisemodifications
 top: tactics
+excerpt: Making a module more general allows it to compute a broader range of functions based on input.
 ---

 Making a module more general allows it to compute a broader range of functions based on input.
 The input can be thought of as defining a language for the